CapitanDestro/Class_ex_1/README.md

 We took our data from the "Global Parliamentary Report".

-The project contains our R scripts, a graph folder with .mpg file of our plot, a data folder with the .xls file of the dataset, a report in .Rmd and this README file.
+The project contains our R scripts, a graph folder with .png file of our plot, a data folder with the .xls file of the dataset, a report in .Rmd and this README file.